giantswarm/docs/src/content/tutorials/continuous-deployment/apps/automatic_updates_appcr.md

     EOF
     ```

-4. Leave `automatic-updates` directory and go into the App directory:
+4. Leave `automatic-updates` directory and go into the `App` directory:

     ```nohighlight
     cd ../apps/${APP_NAME}
     ```

-5. Create the [ImageRepository CR](https://fluxcd.io/docs/components/image/imagerepositories/) to configure registry to
-scan for new tags:
+5. Create the [`ImageRepository` custom resource](https://fluxcd.io/docs/components/image/imagerepositories/) to configure registry to scan for new tags:

     ```nohighlight
     cat <<EOF > imagerepository.yaml